alumbanraja/alumbanraja.github.io/_pages/about.md

 ---

 _Apa kabar?_

-I am empirical research fellow at the Finance Department of Northwestern Kellogg
+I am empirical research fellow at the Finance Department of Kellogg School of Management at Northwestern University

 Prior to going to academia, I have spent around 5 years of full-time equivalent in private sector, economic policy consulting, and policy research.
 I spend around the first quarter of a century living